Open Shortest Path First: Routing metrics

-OSPF is a layer 3 protocol: if a layer 2 switch is between the two devices running OSPF, one side may negotiate a speed different from the other side.
+OSPF is a layer 3 protocol.
+If a layer 2 switch is between the two devices running OSPF, one side may negotiate a speed different from the other side.
 This can create an asymmetric routing on the link (Router 1 to Router 2 could cost '1' and the return path could cost '10'), which may lead to unintended consequences.

 Metrics, however, are only directly comparable when of the same type.
 Four types of metrics are recognized.
-In decreasing preference, these types are (for example, an intra-area route is always preferred to an external route regardless of metric):
+In decreasing preference (for example, an intra-area route is always preferred to an external route regardless of metric), these types are: